MobsLab/SleepScoringOnline/Arduino-interface-&-Sound-stimulations.md

 To establish a link between Matlab and the Arduino board, we use Matlab's serial interface.
 After selecting the correct COM port number (in Settings=>Devices), we establish a connection using matlab's _fopen_ function.

 ## Triggering the arduino
-To trigger the arduino, we send over the serial link a binary file using **_fwrite_**:
+To trigger the arduino, we send over the serial link a binary file using **_fwrite_** in **_BoardPlot.m_** function:

-The mode and the sound are sent to the arduino as an integer AB => A is the mode and B is the sound type
+The mode and the sound are sent to the arduino as an integer AB.The decade A (first byte) corresponds to the mode and the unit B (second byte) is the sound type.
+Here is the little Matlab function which writes in the Arduino board.

 `function obj=testArduino(obj)`